Two Methods to Install MariaDB on Debian 12, 11 or 10

 sudo apt update

-The initial step is to install the necessary dependencies for the installation.
+The initial step is to install the necessary dependencies.
 Execute the command below in your terminal.

 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y